Jobs for Graduate Students

 Interning: the nature of the common core

 The core sequences differ greatly in the kinds of material they cover and in the way they teach that material.
-The sequences in 2012-2014 were these:
+The sequences as of this year are:

 - Readings in World Literature